lum-ai/odinson/core/src/test/README.md

 8. Logical Operators
 9. Basic Functioning

-What to do with TestPatterns.scala
+What to do with TestPatterns.scala?

 ## Fixtures